GENERAL TERMS AND CONDITIONS OF BUSINESS IN BUSINESS TRANSACTIONS WITH CONSUMERS and cancellation terms

 Evidence of greater damage and our statutory claims shall not be affected thereby.
 The flat-rate compensation will, however, be offset against any further monetary claims.
 It shall be up to the Purchaser to prove that no damage at all has been incurred to us or only considerably less damage than the above-mentioned flat-rate amount.

 Art.
 5 Prices and terms of payment

 (1) Should nothing to the contrary have been agreed in the individual case, our respective current prices as at the date of conclusion of the contract shall apply, with the addition of the statutory VAT.

 (2) The minimum order value shall be € 50.00.
 As from an order value of € 160, we shall deliver, within Germany, free of any freight or shipping and handling charges.
 Under that order value, the Purchaser shall bear the entire shipping and handling charges.
 For consignments shipped abroad, the Purchaser shall bear the shipping and handling charges, irrespective of the value of the goods.

 (3) The purchase price shall be due for payment within 10 days of the invoice date.
 We shall, however, be entitled, at any time, also within the scope of an ongoing business relationship, to only make a particular delivery, in whole or in part, in return for advance payment.
-We shall declare a corresponding reservation at the latest along with the order confirmation.
+We shall declare a corresponding reservation at the latest along with the declaration of acceptance.
 Orders will essentially only be shipped outside Germany in return for advance payment.

 (4) Upon the expiry of the above payment deadline, the Purchaser shall be in arrears with payment.
 During the period of arrears, the purchase price shall bear interest at the respective applicable statutory arrears interest rate.
 We reserve the right to assert damage resulting from delay over and above this.
 Our claim vis-à-vis traders to the commercial default interest (Sec.
 353 German Commercial Code (HGB)) shall not be affected thereby.